March 16 – 19, 2026

 Each year, thousands of young people age out of child welfare systems without the support or skills to thrive.
 This session presents an equity-centered model that shifts the focus from “aging out” to “signing in,” extending voluntary care beyond age 18.
 Drawing from Massachusetts’ DCF programs, we’ll explore best practices in life skills development, permanency, and culturally responsive services, highlighting how continued connection and support foster stability, independence, and stronger outcomes for transitional-age youth.

-speaker headshot Jada Cuttriss
+speaker headshot Jada Cuttriss, BS

 Firefly Children and Family Alliance